actions/importer-labs/bamboo/5-custom-transformers.md

 runner "bamboo-runner", "some-other-runner"
 ```

-In this example, the first parameter to the `runner` method is the runner label in Bitbucket and the second is the new runner label to use in GitHub Actions.
+In this example, the first parameter to the `runner` method is the runner label in Bamboo and the second is the new runner label to use in GitHub Actions.

 Now you can perform another `dry-run` command with the `--custom-transformers` CLI option.
 When you open the converted workflow the `runs-on` statement will use the customized runner label: